-If you've been thinking about The Sims 5 recently then don't worry, you’re not alone.
-The next chapter of EA's hugely successful life sim franchise is reportedly in development and fans are desperate to know what it might bring to the table.
+If you've been thinking about The Sims 5 recently, you’re not alone.
+While it hasn't been officially revealed by EA Maxis, this next chapter of the hugely successful life sim franchise is reportedly in development.

-While EA Maxis hasn't actually officially revealed The Sims 5, the developer has teased that the “next generation” of the Sims franchise is in the works, with a possible focus on social and online experiences.
-Rumors have even suggested this new Sims title might be cloud-based and involve some kind of multiplayer element.
+The developer has previously teased that the "next generation" of the Sims could involve a focus on social and online experiences.
+Rumors even suggest this new Sims title might be cloud-based and involve some kind of multiplayer element.

-The Sims 4 is, of course, still going strong, with expansions, Stuff Packs, mods and even live music festivals keeping things interesting.
-But, it's coming up for seven years since The Sims 4 base game was released so it's not surprising that fans are starting to get curious about what Maxis and EA could have planned for the future.
+The Sims 4 is, of course, still going strong right now.
+There's expansions, Stuff Packs, mods, and even live music festivals keeping things interesting.
+But, it's coming up for seven years since The Sims 4 base game was released, so it's unsurprising fans are getting curious about what Maxis and EA could have planned for the future.

 Given we've not had any firm announcement from EA, it seems likely that if The Sims 5 is coming, it's still a while away.
 In the meantime, though, we've gathered all the latest news and rumors about the game below and we'll update regularly.